rremple/intervalidus/readme.md

                                                             | {Feat(C),Feat(D)} |
 ```

-For the same reasons explained earlier, one might want to use `DataMulti` instead to model what features belong in
+For the same reasons explained earlier, one might want to use `DataMulti` with two dimensions instead of one to model
-what releases as well as when the product management decisions were made to include/exclude features in each release.
+what features belong in what releases (integer-based release dimension) as well as when the product management decisions
+were made to include/exclude features in each release (temporal-based knowledge dimension).

 Another example might be representing [piecewise functions](https://en.wikipedia.org/wiki/Piecewise_function) coherently
 by using a function type as the value where different function pieces are valid in different domain intervals.
 The reLU